Green Light Therapy Benefits: Natural Relief for Migraine and Headaches

 However, there is a natural tool, light therapy, that has been recognized for decades as a useful solution for improving human lives.
 Could it potentially be a key part of your headache toolbox?
 Here’s everything you need to know:

-What is Green Light Therapy?
+What Is Green Light Therapy?

 Light therapy has a long history of practice, dating back to when the Inca and many others worshiped the sun as a health-bringing deity.
 Later, Indian medical literature from 1500 BCE, Buddhist literature from 200 CE, and 10th-century Chinese documents all describe a treatment combining herbs with natural sunlight to treat non-pigmented skin areas.